noahehall/multicloud/providers/aws/services/compute/ec2.md

   - its lifecycle is tied to the lifecycle of the ec2 instance; once the ec2 is down, the data on the instance store is lost
   - not replicated or spread across multiple devices to improve durability and availability
 - lifecycle
-  - persists on ec2 reboot, destroyed in all other events
+  - persists on ec2 reboot, destroyed in all other events:
+    - The underlying disk drive fails.
+    - The instance stops.
+    - The instance hibernates.
+    - The instance terminates.

 ### launch templates